Image Credit: Klaus von Kassel/Shutterstock.com

 Both issues of emissions and plastic pollution are unfortunately highly politicized, meaning progress to rectify the damage done to the environment can be slow.

-France is one European country that has been publicly striving to reassess and improve its environmental impact through reducing emissions and plastic waste.
+France is one European country that has been publicly striving to reassess and improve its environmental impact by reducing emissions and plastic waste.
 Below is a summary of the country’s current goals to tackle the emissions and plastic problem.

 40% of plastic packaging is used only once before being discarded, and less than a fifth of plastic is recycled globally.
 Europe recycles 30% of its plastic waste; China recycles 25%; the US recycles just nine percent.
-However, despite being forward thinking in its approach to tackling pollution, France has the second-worst plastic recycling rates in Europe at 25.5%.
+However, despite being forward-thinking in its approach to tackling pollution, France has the second-worst plastic recycling rates in Europe at 25.5%.

-The EU is considering a ban on all single-use plastic products, from straws, takeaway cups and other food packaging, balloons, plates, and cotton buds.
+The EU is considering a ban on all single-use plastic products, from straws, takeaway cups, and other food packaging, balloons, plates, and cotton buds.
 However, France has taken on this ban already, having set goals to completely ban single-use plastic by 2020.